kelseyhightower/krane/README.md

 ### Create an Autoscaling GCE Instance Group

-Instances leverage the Google Container VM and the Kubernetes Kubelet to start applications from Pod manifests.
+Instances will leverage the Google Container VM and the Kubernetes Kubelet to start applications from Pod manifests.
+See the cloud-config.yaml for more details.

 ```
 gcloud compute addresses create nginx